Moodyw03/docecho/README.md

 - **Worker Process**: Celery worker with 2 concurrent processes for background tasks
 - **Persistent Storage**: 1GB volume mounted at `/app/data`
 - **Database**: PostgreSQL on Fly.io
+- **Redis**: Redis instance on Fly.io for task queue and result storage

 For a complete step-by-step guide, please refer to the [DEPLOYMENT_FLY.md](DEPLOYMENT_FLY.md) file, which includes: